edgy-noodle/mono-repo/README.md

 ##### K8s and Flux

 1. Generate PAT as described [in this guide](https://fluxcd.io/flux/installation/bootstrap/github/#github-personal-account).
-2. Run `k8s_init.yml` playbook with the following variables for Flux bootstrap:
+2. Run `k8s_init.yml` playbook with `--tags k8s_init` and the following variables for Flux bootstrap:
    - `flux_gh_owner` - repo owner username (`--owner`)
    - `flux_gh_repo` - repo name (`--repository`)
    - `flux_gh_cluster` - cluster path (`--path`)
    - `flux_gh_token` - PAT generated in previous step
+3. While on _Bootstrap flux_ task at the end of the play, login to your CPN and run `kubectl get CertificateSigningRequest | grep Pending`.
+4. Approve the certificate requests using `kubectl certificate approve <NAME>` based on the list returned in previous step.

 > The cluster is now ready and can be interacted with from any of the k8s nodes.
 You can easily ssh through the ansible user on the Ansible Controle Node.